JD470/autohotkey_project_generator/README.md

 This is a project generator using the scripting language of Autohotkey(https://www.autohotkey.com/).

-Put the script(with the template folder of course) in a folder beside your c++ projects or any other type of project(since you can change the template to anything you want).

-It will execute, ask you the name of your project and create a folder with directly all the files needed.

-Autorun feature: Put the name of every file you want to be executed after the creation of the project into auto-open.txt in the template folder all separated by a new line.
+This script is made to simplify and make faster the creation of a new project, create a template with all the files needed in it, you can specify all the files you want to open automatically in auto-open.txt(all file names separated by a newline).
+You can also put where the template will be copied to in project-parent.txt(relative paths are allowed!).